Jasmine709/Hospital-Management-System/README.md

 A lightweight hospital information management system developed in **C#**, demonstrating object-oriented programming (OOP), modular system design, data persistence, and console-based user interaction.

 This project simulates the essential administrative functions of a hospital, including managing doctors, patients, and appointments.
-It was developed as part of coursework and serves as a demonstration of structured C# application development.

 ## Features